 The official definition of 'Personal Branding' is: 'The conscious and intentional effort to create and influence public perception of an individual by positioning them as an authority in their industry, elevating their credibility, and differentiating themselves from the competition, to ultimately advance their career, increase their circle of influence, and have a larger impact.'

-So as simple as it can be put, your personal brand is how your audience members see you, your personal branding is the effort you put in for those audience membres to see the work and time you've invested.
+So as simple as it can be put, your personal brand is how your audience members see you, your personal branding is the effort you put in for those audience members to see the work and time you've invested.

 It may seem kind of convoluted at first so let's put it into simpler terms.
 The idea of building your personal branding is very similar to the saying by Deion Sanders: 'If you look good, you feel good.
 If you feel good, you play good.
 If you play good, they pay good.'